The Hangover Part III: Future

-In October 2020, Jeong said in an interview that the cast knew there would not be a fourth film when they finished filming The Hangover 3 and took time to commemorate its closure on the last day.
+In October 2020, Jeong said in an interview that the cast knew there would not be a fourth film when they finished filming The Hangover Part III and took time to commemorate its closure on the last day.
 In October 2021, Galifianakis said in an interview that a fourth film could happen if it would be a "Pixar family-friendly version".
 He then added: "I've written a lot of it, but I just send it to the other guys, and they send me videos of them burning it."

 In November 2023, Cooper told The New Yorker Radio Hour that he would be open to reprising his role in a fourth film.
 "I would do probably Hangover 4 in an instant, yeah, just because I love Todd Phillips, I love Zach Galifianakis, I love Ed Helms so much.
 I probably would, yeah".
-Cooper, however, noted that Phillips had no apparent interest in a fourth film, remarking "I don’t think Todd’s ever going to do that."
+Cooper, however, noted that Phillips had no apparent interest in a fourth film, remarking "I don't think Todd's ever going to do that."
 Later in the same month, Ed Helms expressed interest in a fourth Hangover film.
 In May 2025, Galifianakis said that he doesn't think there is an audience for a fourth Hangover film and said "I don't think people care".